apache/datafusion-comet/docs/source/user-guide/tuning.md

 ### Determining How Much Memory to Allocate

-Generally, increasing memory overhead will improve the performance of your queries.
+Generally, increasing memory overhead will improve query performance, especially for queries containing joins and aggregates.

-For example, some operators like `SortMergeJoin` and `HashAggregate` may require more memory to run.
-Once the memory is not enough, the operator will spill to disk, which will slow down the query.
+Once a memory pool is exhausted, the native plan will start spilling to disk, which will slow down the query.

-You can increase the amount of memory for Comet to use, if you see OOM error.

-## Memory Tuning using CometPlugin

-Configuring memory for Spark and Comet might be a tedious task as it requires to tune Spark executor overhead memory and Comet memory overhead configs.
-Comet provides a Spark plugin `CometPlugin` which can be set up to your Spark application to help memory settings.

-For users running the Comet in clusters like Kubernetes or YARN, `CometPlugin` can also make the resource manager respect correctly Comet memory parameters `spark.comet.memory*`.
-It is needed to pass to the starting command line additional Spark configuration parameter `--conf spark.plugins=org.apache.spark.CometPlugin`
+Insufficient memory allocation can also lead to out-of-memory (OOM) errors.

+## Configuring spark.executor.memoryOverhead

+In some environments, such as Kubernetes and YARN, it is important to correctly set `spark.executor.memoryOverhead` so that it is possible to allocate off-heap memory.

-The resource managers respects Apache Spark memory configuration before starting the containers.
+Comet will automatically set `spark.executor.memoryOverhead` based on the `spark.comet.memory*` settings so that resource managers respect Apache Spark memory configuration before starting the containers.

-The `CometPlugin` plugin overrides `spark.executor.memoryOverhead` adding up the Comet memory configuration.

 ## Shuffle

-Comet provides Comet shuffle features that can be used to improve the performance of your queries.
+Comet provides accelerated shuffle implementations that can be used to improve the performance of your queries.
-The following sections describe the different shuffle options available in Comet.

 To enable Comet shuffle, set the following configuration in your Spark configuration: